Trump talks North Korea, border wall and more at boisterous Michigan rally

 “We’ll see how it goes,” Trump said.
 "Whatever happens, happens.
 Look, I may go in, may not work out, I leave.
 I’m not going to be a John Kerry who makes that horrible Iran deal.”

-He continued to call the Iran deal, in which several nations negotiated with Iran to halt its progress toward nuclear weapons, “one of the worst deals.”
+He continued to call the Iran deal, a nuclear agreement made in the Obama-era, “one of the worst deals.”

 Shifting back to domestic topics, Trump then brought up Dr. Ronny Jackson, his former pick to head the Department of Veterans Affairs, whom he dubbed “a truly high quality human being.”